 When I lost 2 of my family members within 3 months, I was not handling it well.

-I was too terrified to face my own sorrow and I felt like being locked up in a box that sunk all the way down to the bottom of the sea.
+I was too terrified to face my own emotions and I felt like being locked up in a box that sunk all the way down to the bottom of the sea.

 But as soon as I wrote them down and be honest about my feelings, I felt so much better.

 So if you have wounds that are not healed completely, take a deep breathe and write them down.
 We’ve all been there and I trust you.
 You can handle it.

 So that’s it.
 A Brain dump or a mental cleanse is not done once and for all.
 Your mind and your space both need regular decluttering.
 Doing a once a week will give a great start and help you to go a long stress-free way.

 For those who want to try, I’ve created a “brain dump” list template.
 Feel free to Pin it, print it out and start to get your mind declutter.